unxmaal/disco/README.md

 bash wrapper).
 These parameters appear in /var/disco/parameters on the client and server, and default values can be found there in the client/server install before the first run of the client.

-    /disco/client/cmds/rsync : The rsync command to use when synching files.
+    /disco/client/cmds/rsync : The rsync command to use when syncing files.
     /disco/server/uri : The rsync URI from which to fetch module definitions.
     /disco/NODE_NAME/modules : This list defines the modules to install